How To Feed A Loon

 There are many types of oysters, fresh and packaged.
 For this recipe, we think the packaged variety is perfectly acceptable.

-Packaged oysters are found at well-stock supermarkets in the seafood department, or at your local seafood market.
+Packaged oysters are found at well-stock supermarkets in the seafood department or your local seafood market.

 EXPERT TIP: You’ll end up draining the oysters twice for this casserole.
 First, when you remove them from the container.
 Drain and rinse them under the faucet in your sink.
-Add them with the mushrooms into the skillet.
+Add them to the skillet with the mushrooms.
 The mushrooms will soften and release liquid, along with the oysters.
 Thus, needing another draining (more on that in a bit).

 A large silver skillet filled with oysters and mushrooms and liquid that has been released from them.